Copyright © 2014 Dr Alex Fowke. All Rights Reserved.

 recognise the courage and honesty that clients demonstrate by coming to therapy and their willingness to be vulnerable during the different stages of therapy.
 To respect this willingness, and as an indication of the professional commitment that I make to my clients, I act with integrity, trustworthiness and reliability at all times.

 I am legally required to be registered with the HCPC in order to be able to use the protected title 'Clinical Psychologist'.
-I practice under the guidance of the HCPC's Standards of Conduct, Performance & Ethics (2012), which includes a requirement for me to have a professional indemnity arrangement in place as a condition of my registration; my ongoing accreditation through the BABCP requires me to adhere to their Standards of Conduct, Performance & Ethics (2009), and my Chartered status with the BPS requires me to abide by their Code of Ethics & Conduct (2009).
-These standards include respecting confidentiality, maintaining high standards of professional competence, responsibility and integrity, as well as maintaining the same levels of continued professional development (CPD) and supervision as would be expected of those employed by public organisations.
+I practice under the guidance of the HCPC's Standards of Conduct, Performance & Ethics (2016), which includes a requirement for me to have a professional indemnity arrangement in place as a condition of my registration; my ongoing accreditation through the BABCP requires me to adhere to their Standards of Conduct, Performance & Ethics (2017), and my Chartered status with the BPS requires me to abide by their Practice Guidelines 3rd Edition (2017) and Code of Ethics & Conduct (2018).
+These standards include respecting confidentiality, maintaining high standards of professional competence, responsibility and integrity, as well as maintaining the same levels of continued professional development and supervision as would be expected of those employed by public organisations.
 As such, you can be confident of a confidential and professional service.
 I have a full and current Disclosure & Barring Service (DBS) certificate, demonstrating my suitability to work with vulnerable clients.

 Bachelor of Science in Psychology (1999-2002): University of Southampton